 Aug 10 - 11, 2019 | CME 15.50 | USD $1595 | Rosemont, Illinois

-Transition to Practice Course is organized by Congress of Neurological Surgeons (CNS) and will be held from Aug 10 - 11, 2019 at The Westin O'Hare, Rosemont, Illinois, United States of America.
+The Basis of a Rewarding Neurosurgical Career: A Career Guide for New Attending Physicians and Fellows is organized by Congress of Neurological Surgeons (CNS) and will be held from Aug 10 - 11, 2019 at The Westin O'Hare, Rosemont, Illinois, United States of America.
 This Course has been approved for a maximum of 15.5 AMA PRA Category 1 CreditsTM.
 Course Description: This course is intended for the recent residency graduate or post-graduate fellow embarking on his or her neurosurgical career.
 The format promotes interaction with faculty and peers through question-and-answer sessions, small group discussions, and a networking cocktail hour and dinner.
 The concepts and strategies that are provided are applicable to those starting in community practice or to those in academics, military, and the government.
 This intensive 2 day course is part of a comprehensive curriculum designed by the CNS to help guide participants through the transition period from senior residency to mid-career neurosurgeon.
 Learning Objectives: Upon completion of this course, participants will be able to: • Implement systematic processes to establish effective physician-patient relationships that translate to an improvement in patient outcomes, patient safety, and patient satisfaction while reducing medical errors and their legal implications • Describe indications (and the lack thereof) for surgery for various neurosurgical disorders commonly encountered in clinical practice • Identify techniques and methods to become more productive, an effective contributor in your new work environment/partnership/practice. • Identify strategies to help establish a career focus in conjunction with your clinical work while maintaining balance with your health (mental and physical), other important responsibilities and passions

 Aug 10 - 11, 2019 | Rosemont, Illinois